 Double-counting courses

-Master of Behavioral and Decision Sciences submatriculates may have two courses double-counted toward both the undergraduate and graduate programs.
-These courses must be core MBDS courses.
-All double-counted courses must be approved by both your undergraduate and graduate academic advisors.
+Master of Behavioral and Decision Sciences submatriculates can have one course double-counted toward both the undergraduate and graduate programs.
+This course must be an elective MBDS course.
+The double-counted course must be approved by both your undergraduate and MBDS associate director.
+The final 8 c.u. for the MBDS program are taken after undergraduate graduation.